Georg Wilhelm Friedrich Hegel: The Phenomenology of Spirit

 This does not, however, make the Phenomenology a Bildungsroman.
 It is not the consciousness under observation that learns from its experience.
 Only "we," the phenomenological observers, are in a position to profit from Hegel's logical reconstruction of the science of experience.

 The ensuing dialectic is long and hard.
 It is described by Hegel himself as a "path of despair," in which self-consciousness finds itself to be, over and again, in error.
 It is the self-concept of consciousness itself that is tested in the domain of experience, and where that concept is not adequate, self-consciousness "suffers this violence at its own hands, and brings to ruin its own restricted satisfaction."
 For, as Hegel points out, one cannot learn how to swim without getting into the water.
 By progressively testing its concept of knowledge in this way, by "making experience his standard of knowledge, Hegel is embarking upon nothing less than a transcendental deduction of metaphysics."

 In the course of its dialectic, the Phenomenology purports to demonstrate that – because consciousness always includes self-consciousness – there are no 'given' objects of direct awareness not already mediated by thought.
-Further analysis of the structure of self-consciousness reveals that both the social and conceptual stability of our experiential world depend upon networks of reciprocal recognition.
+Further analysis of the structure of self-consciousness reveals that both the social and conceptual stability of the experiential world depend upon networks of reciprocal recognition.
 Failures of recognition, then, demand reflection upon the past as a way "to understand what is required of us at the present."
 For Hegel, this ultimately involves rethinking an interpretation of "religion as the collective reflection of the modern community on what ultimately counts for it."
-He contends, finally, that this "historically, socially construed philosophical account of that whole process" elucidates our distinctly "modern" standpoint and its genesis.
+He contends, finally, that this "historically, socially construed philosophical account of that whole process" elucidates the genesis of a distinctly "modern" standpoint.

 Another way of putting this is to say that the Phenomenology takes up Kant's philosophical project of investigating the capacities and limits of reason.
 Under the influence of Herder, however, Hegel proceeds historically, instead of altogether a priori.
 Yet, although proceeding historically, Hegel resists the relativistic consequences of Herder's own thought.
-In the words of one scholar, "It is Hegel’s insight that reason itself has a history, that what counts as reason is the result of a development.
+In the words of one scholar, "It is Hegel's insight that reason itself has a history, that what counts as reason is the result of a development.
 This is something that Kant never imagines and that Herder only glimpses."